Salt Lake, Sapporo head race to 2030 Olympics, and maybe ’34

 The host-city selection has been largely taken out of the hands of rank-and-file IOC members who will be asked to rubber-stamp the recommendation of the IOC’s executive board.

-The IOC technical team in Salt Lake was not made available to the media, and members names were not disclosed.
+The IOC technical team in Salt Lake City was not made available to the media, and members’ names were not disclosed.
 Members of the technical team were not believed to be IOC members.
-The IOC said that members who are on the Future Host Commission were not ”on-site.”
+The IOC said that members who are on the Future Host Commission were not “on-site.”

 “The IOC meets regularly, in person or virtually, with interested parties and potential hosts of the Olympic Games and Olympic Winter Games,” the IOC said in a statement.
 “The IOC respects the confidentiality of all these discussions.”